-Across our experiments, we mainly compare our proposed approach against four strong SR methods:\\ \textbf{Neural-guided genetic programming population seeding (NGGPPS)}: A hybrid approach of neural-guided search and GP, which uses a recurrent neural network (RNN) to seed the starting population for GP \cite{mundhenk2021symbolic}.
-NGGPPS achieves state-of-the-art results on the well-known SR benchmarks.\\ \textbf{Deep Symbolic Regression (DSR)}: A reinforcement learning method that proposes a risk-seeking policy gradient to train an RNN to produce better-fitting expressions \cite{petersen2021deep}.
-DSR is the ``RNN only" version of NGGPPS, and is also considered a top performer on the common SR benchmarks.\\ \textbf{Bayesian Symbolic Regression (BSR)}: A Bayesian framework which carefully designs prior distributions to incorporate domain knowledge (e.g. preference of basis functions or tree structure), and which employs efficient Markov Chain Monte Carlo (MCMC) methods to sample symbolic \mbox{trees from the posterior distributions \cite{jin2019bayesian}.}\\ \textbf{Neat-GP}: a GP approach which uses the NeuroEvolution of Augmenting Topologies (NEAT) algorithm that greatly reduces the effects of bloat (i.e. controls the growth in program size) \citep{trujillo2016neat}.\\ \textbf{PSTree}: A piece-wise non-linear SR method based on decision tree and GP techniques \citep{zhang2022ps}.
+Across our experiments, we compare our GSR approach against several strong SR benchmark methods:\\ \textbf{Neural-guided genetic programming population seeding (NGGPPS)}: A hybrid approach of neural-guided search and GP, which uses a recurrent neural network (RNN) to seed the starting population for GP \citep{mundhenk2021symbolic}.
+NGGPPS achieves strong results on the well-known SR benchmarks.\\ \textbf{Deep Symbolic Regression (DSR)}: A reinforcement learning method that proposes a risk-seeking policy gradient to train an RNN to produce better-fitting expressions \citep{petersen2021deep}.
+DSR is the ``RNN only'' version of NGGPPS, and is also considered a strong performer on the common SR benchmarks.\\ \textbf{Bayesian Symbolic Regression (BSR)}: A Bayesian framework which carefully designs prior distributions to incorporate domain knowledge (e.g. preference of basis functions or tree structure), and which employs efficient Markov Chain Monte Carlo (MCMC) methods to sample symbolic \mbox{trees from the posterior distributions \citep{jin2019bayesian}.}\\ \textbf{Neat-GP}: a GP approach which uses the NeuroEvolution of Augmenting Topologies (NEAT) algorithm that greatly reduces the effects of bloat (i.e. controls the growth in program size) \citep{trujillo2016neat}.\\ \textbf{PSTree}: A piece-wise non-linear SR method based on decision tree and GP techniques \citep{zhang2022ps}.
 PSTree can generate explainable models with high accuracy in a short period of time.
 PSTree is the current top performer on SRBench datasets \citep{ la2021contemporary}, achieving state-of-the-art performance and beating other competitive SR methods such as Operon \citep{kommenda2020parameter, operonc++} and AI Feynman \citep{udrescu2020ai2}.\\ \textbf{PySR}: A fast and parallelized SR method in Python/Julia \citep{pysr}, which uses evolutionary algorithms to search for symbolic expressions by optimizing a particular objective; the metric used for scoring equations is based on the work by \citet{cranmer2020discovering}.\\ \textbf{gplearn}: A Koza-style SR method in Python, which starts with a random population of models, and then iteratively performs tournament selection, crossover, and mutation \citep{koza1992genetic}.